OpenTreeOfLife/germinator/new_synthetic_tree.md

 [propinquity](https://github.com/OpenTreeOfLife/propinquity)
 * load the synthetic tree into a neo4j database using code in [treemachine](https://github.com/OpenTreeOfLife/treemachine)
-* deploy the database to development (devapi) using scripts in [germinator](https://github.com/OpenTreeOfLife/germinator) and manually update associated files.
+* deploy the database to development (devapi) using scripts in [germinator](https://github.com/OpenTreeOfLife/germinator).
 Test deployment on the development server before tackling production.
+* manually create the release notes, update the synthesis statistics and upload files for download
 * update the conflict service to use the new synthetic tree
 * deploy to production

 ## Building the tree

 Building the tree takes minimal resources, so you can do this locally or on a server.
-Build the tree and html docs using the pipeline in [propinquity](https://github.com/OpenTreeOfLife/propinquity).
+Build the tree, extras and html docs using the pipeline in [propinquity](https://github.com/OpenTreeOfLife/propinquity).
 Specifically, the "[how the open tree of life synthetic tree is built](https://github.com/OpenTreeOfLife/propinquity#how-the-open-tree-of-life-synthetic-tree-is-built)" section of the README describes the way that the propinquity tool was used